 For those of you that haven’t read the other posts a quick summary of those two posts would be:

-In this post I just want to take a quick minute and explain my 4 year crop rotation plan.
-I will use my garden as the example, but you can use this system in almost any garden by dividing that garden into 4 sections.
+In this post, I just want to take a quick minute and explain my 4-year crop rotation plan.
+I will use my garden as an example, but you can use this system in almost any garden by dividing that garden into 4 sections.

 My garden has 6 beds all 4 x 25 feet.
 Two of these beds are taken up by my strawberry, raspberry and blackberry patches.